sitepress/website/content/frameworks/static.html.md

 title: Static
 ---

-Mascot will eventually ship with a static site compiler.
+Sitepress will eventually ship with a static site compiler.